The Mummy (1999 film): Plot

-In Thebes, Egypt, 1290 BC, high priest Imhotep has an affair with Anck-su-namun, the mistress of Pharaoh Seti I. They kill the Pharaoh after he discovers their relationship.
-Imhotep flees, while Anck-su-namun kills herself, believing he can resurrect her.
-Imhotep and his priests steal her corpse and travel to Hamunaptra, the City of the Dead.
-The resurrection ritual is stopped by Pharaoh's bodyguards, the Medjai.
-Imhotep's priests are mummified alive, while Imhotep himself is tortured, cursed and buried alive with flesh-eating scarabs at the feet of a statue of the god Anubis.
-The Medjai are sworn to prevent Imhotep's return.
+In Thebes, Egypt, 1290 BC, the high priest Imhotep has an affair with Pharaoh Seti I's mistress and future bride Anck-su-namun.
+The pair kill the Pharaoh after he discovers the pair's transgressions.
+When the Pharaoh's bodyguards, the Medjai, arrive, Anck-su-namun takes her own life while Imhotep flees.
+Imhotep and his priests steal her corpse and travel to Hamunaptra, the City of the Dead, to conduct a ritual to resurrect her, but the Medjai intervene.
+As punishment, Imhotep's priests are mummified alive, while Imhotep himself is cursed and buried alive with flesh-eating scarabs.
+The Medjai are sworn to prevent Imhotep's return, as his resurrection would grant him immense power.

-In 1926 Cairo, Jonathan Carnahan presents his sister Evelyn—a librarian and aspiring Egyptologist working for museum curator Dr. Terence Bey—with an intricate box and map that lead to Hamunaptra.
-Jonathan reveals he stole the box from an American adventurer, Rick O'Connell, who discovered the city while in the French Foreign Legion.
-Evelyn and Jonathan find Rick in a local prison and make a deal with him to lead them to the city, bribing prison warden Gad Hassan to free him.
+In 1926 AD Cairo, Kingdom of Egypt, Jonathan Carnahan presents his sister, Evelyn—a librarian and aspiring Egyptologist working for museum curator Dr. Terence Bey—with an intricate box and map that lead to Hamunaptra, the existence of which is now considered a myth along with the treasures believed to reside there.
+Jonathan reveals he stole the box from American adventurer and treasure hunter Rick O'Connell, who discovered the city while in the French Foreign Legion three years earlier.
+Evelyn bargains with corrupt prison warden Gad Hassan to free an incarcerated Rick, in exchange for the American leading them to Hamunaptra where she hopes to find the golden Book of Amun-Ra, which is believed to be buried inside the statue of Anubis.

-Rick guides Evelyn and her party to the city, encountering a band of American treasure hunters led by Rick's cowardly acquaintance Beni Gabor.
-Despite being warned to leave by Ardeth Bay, leader of the Medjai, the two expeditions continue their excavations.
-Evelyn searches for the Book of Amun-Ra, made of pure gold.
-Instead of finding it, she stumbles upon Imhotep's remains.
-The team of Americans, meanwhile, discover the black Book of the Dead, accompanied by canopic jars carrying Anck-su-namun's preserved organs.
-Warden Hassan and several diggers are killed during the excavation.

-At night, Evelyn reads from the Book of the Dead aloud, accidentally awakening the mummified Imhotep, who seems to briefly confuse Evelyn with Anck-su-namun.
-The expeditions flee back to Cairo, and Imhotep follows them with the help of Beni, who has agreed to serve him.
-He regenerates his full strength and human form by killing the members of the American expedition, and brings the Ten Plagues back to Egypt.
-Meanwhile, Evelyn learns that Terence is also working with the Medjai.